ibisba/handbook/pages/access/tans_hub.md

 ### Initial Organisation Steps

 * An IBISBA person should be defined as the contact for the project.
-* An IBISBAHub representative should be identified for the project.
+* An IBISBAKHub representative should be identified for the project.
 * People should be specified as contacts for each infrastructure.
 * The customer contact should be identified.